-What Yoga Teacher Training Is Like?
+Behind the Scenes: An Insider’s Look at What Yoga Teacher Training Is Really Like

 Yoga teacher training is going to be hell.

 Seriously.
 I’m not joking.
-It’s hard freaking work.
+It’s hard work.
 It’s like going to university.
 If you rock up to your teacher training thinking it’s going to be a walk in the park (umm, like I did), you’re in for a rude awakening.